 The only exception to this is where there’s an urgent threat to a marine historic asset.
 The Scottish Government will designate urgently on our advice without consultation, but it’s only a temporary solution.
 Full consultation is needed to make the designation permanent.

-All candidates for Historic MPA designation are assessed against the criteria for national importance published in the Scottish Historic Environment Policy.
+All candidates for Historic MPA designation are assessed against the criteria for national importance published in the Designation Policy and Selection Guidance (2019).
 Only nationally important assets can be designated as Historic MPAs.